Diamondbacks vs. Astros Player Props Betting Odds

 MLB Props Today: Houston Astros

-- Justin Verlander (12-8) will take the mound for the Astros, his 27th start of the season.
+- The Astros' Cristian Javier (9-5) will make his 31st start of the season.

+- In 30 starts this season, he's earned a quality start in 10 of them.

-- Verlander has pitched five or more innings in 19 straight games and will look to extend that streak.
+- Javier has made 22 starts of five or more innings in 30 chances this season, and averages 5.2 frames when he pitches.

-- He has finished five appearances without allowing an earned run in 26 chances this season.
+- He has finished one appearance without allowing an earned run in 30 chances this season.

 |Opponent